Vaginal Bleeding or Spotting during Pregnancy

 - Vaginal delivery is always the preferred delivery method.

-- C-section will be done only in case of emergency.
+- C-sections will be done only in case of emergency.

-- If your pregnancy is less than 36 weeks and bleeding is not that severe, you will be admitted to the hospital for observation.
-The baby’s heart rate will be monitored and blood checked for anemia.
+- If your pregnancy is less than 36 weeks and the bleeding is not that severe, you will be admitted to the hospital for observation.
+The baby’s heart rate will be monitored, and blood will be checked for anaemia.

 C) Uterine Rupture

 - If there is a high chance of the uterus rupturing, you will have to undergo a C-section delivery.

 - Chances are that your uterus may be removed.

 - The doctors may be able to repair the uterus if your condition is stable.